US Cash Products-Group Three gasoline extends gains

 MIDWEST <0#P-G3> <0#P-MC>

-Group Three gasoline rose 2.75 cents a gallon to 4.25 cents over September RBOB gasoline futures while cycle 3 Chicago gasoline fell a quarter cent to 2.75/3.25 cents over.
+Group Three gasoline rose 1.50 cents a gallon to 3.00 cents over September RBOB gasoline futures while cycle 3 Chicago gasoline was flat at 3.00/3.50 cents over.

-ULSD in Chicago rose 0.35 cent to 3.25/3.50 cents over September heating oil futures and Group Three ULSD was flat at 6.25/6.75 cents over.
-(Reporting by Jeffrey Kerr and Selam Gebrekidan in New York and Kristen Hays in Houston; Editing by Sofina Mirza-Reid)
+Ultra-low sulfur diesel in Chicago fell about 0.13 cent to 2.50/3.25 cents over September heating oil futures and Group Three ULSD was flat at 6.25/6.75 cents over.
+(Reporting by Kristen Hays in Houston and Selam Gebrekidan and Jeffrey Kerr in New York; Editing by Sofina Mirza-Reid)

 FRANKFURT, Feb 8 German lighting group Osram is not currently in talks with any Chinese investors, its chief executive said on Wednesday.